yslota/responsive-brochure-site-lab/README.md

 4. Your site must use one of these layout: multicolumn with floats, `flexbox`, or CSS grid.
 5. You must include _at least_ 3 images
+6. Deploy your site to web hosting
-6. Your site must be optimized for _at least_ 2 viewports (a full-screen device as well as a mobile device of choice). _See below_
+7. Your site must be optimized for _at least_ 2 viewports (a full-screen device as well as a mobile device). _See below_

 ![Full Size](https://curriculum-content.s3.amazonaws.com/web-development/exceptional-realty-screenshots/ex_realty_640x480.png)